 Yes.
 We encourage applicants to approach a range of funders.
 Applicants may use voluntary cost sharing for projects in which the total costs exceed the amount awarded by NEH.
-As a reminder, overlapping project costs between two or more applications for federal funding and/or approved federal award budgets is not permitted.
+As a reminder, your application budget may not include overlapping costs with any pending or current federal awards.

-Do we need to have already raised money from other sources in order to be competitive for a Public Humanities Projects award?
+Do we need to have already raised money from other sources in order to be competitive for an NEH grant?